hardikp/hardikp.github.io/books.md

 ## 2023

+1. The Color of Law: A Forgotten History of How Our Government Segregated America
 1. Finding the Mother Tree by Suzanne Simard
 1. Crying in H Mart by Michelle Zauner
 1. Leonardo da Vinci by Walter Isaacson